dansingjulia/neofs-testcases/config/mainnet/README.md

 Here is a template for simple storage node configuration in N3 Mainnet.
 Make sure to specify correct values instead of `<...>` placeholders.
 Do not change `contracts` section.
-Run the latest neofs-node release with the fixed config `neofs-node -c config.yml`
+Run the latest frostfs-node release with the fixed config `frostfs-node -c config.yml`

 To use NeoFS in the Mainnet, you need to deposit assets to NeoFS contract.
 The contract sript hash is `2cafa46838e8b564468ebd868dcafdd99dce6221`